isomerpages/govtech-gobusiness-main/_browse-all-licences-SPF/House-to-House-and-Street-Collections-Licence.md

 </strong><br>
 The applicant is required to submit a supporting letter from their respective Student Affairs Office together with the online application.
 <br><br>
-The supporting letter is required to be submitted to Police Licensing and Regulatory Department before the application can be processed.
+The supporting letter is required to be submitted to Police Regulatory Department (PRD) before the application can be processed.
 The application will take at least ten working days to process upon the receipt of the supporting letter and all other required supporting documents.
 </li>

 <li>